- SPRINGTAIL BIOLOGY

 Springtails will develop into many sizes and shapes – even in the same colony – but the one constant among them is their ability to jump.
 They have an appendage, called a “furcula”, which loads like a spring.
 When threatened, they will release this spring and propel themselves away from danger – hence the name springtail.
 They will move in short runs, then rest, and then move again.

-SPRINGTAILS IN THE WINTER *
+CAN SPRINGTAILS SURVIVE IN THE WINTER? *

 SPRINGTAIL PROBLEMS *